ppamorim/Mirage/README.md

 Mirage
 ======
 Social Network to discover moments around you.
-Currently using this project to architecture and testing self learning.
-Here are some examples about it's beautiful UX :_)
+Project totally unfinished!
+Currently using this project to architecture and testing experiments.
+Here are some examples about it's beautiful UX!

 ![Screenshot 1](/raw/screen1.png)
 ![Screenshot 2](/raw/screen2.png)
 ![Screenshot 3](/raw/screen3.png)